|

 Not much is known of the

-later hard plastic dolls into the 1950s.
+tags.
+Eugenia made hard plastic dolls into the early 1950's.

-secondary market today are often dressed as brides so that may have
+secondary market today, are often dressed as brides so that may have

 went to work for the Sayco Doll Company.